rabeshi/eaamo-website/content/virtual_venue/_index.md

 All the talks will be livestreamed and recorded, and they will be posted to Hopin later in the day.

+### Security

+We have taken many steps to ensure the security and safety of attendees.
+Here are some of the systems in place:
+- Only registered attendees can send questions and interact with other attendees within Hopin.
+All activity is tied to a single user identity.
+If there are any verified breaches of the Code of Conduct, the user will not be allowed to access or participate in the conference.
+- Chosen organizers will be scanning submitted questions and discussion boards for any content that is considered inappropriate, and will be available during the sessions to address issues when they arise.
+- We do have the facility to disable conference chat, and have all questions in Q&A undergo moderation before being posted.
+However, we hope that these measures will not prove necessary, and that the EAAMO community will communicate respectfully and supportively, per our community agreements.

+### Technical Requirements

+- The Right Browser: We recommend using Chrome for the best user experience.
+However, our virtual conference portal works well on Safari, Firefox, and Microsoft Edge.
+- Access to Internet: You will need to have access to the internet in order to access the Hub and watch the livestream.

 - - -